datasnap-io/datasnap-iOS-sdk/README.md

 ## Datasnap.io Backend Status Page

-To check on the server status anytime, visit [status.datasnap.io](http://status.datasnap.io/)We offer the ability to check on our server status at anytime.
+To check on the server status anytime, visit [status.datasnap.io](http://status.datasnap.io/).
+We offer the ability to check on our server status at anytime.

 Clients who have an API key issued will automatically receive emails anytime downtime occurs.